Media serves as the umbrella organization over student-run media outlets at the

 budget requests for itself, Spinnaker Business, Spinnaker Print, Spinnaker

-Digital, Spinnaker Radio and Spinnaker Television; 2) endorsing that budget
+Digital, Spinnaker Radio and Spinnaker Television; 2) endorsing those budget

 Print, Spinnaker Digital, Spinnaker Radio and Spinnaker Television are granted